MileHacker Logo

 Historical Sites: Pre-War Insight

-• Historical districts: The historic center holds UNESCO World Heritage Tentative Site status having different architectural styles.
+• Historical districts: The historic center holds UNESCO World Heritage Tentative Site status with diverse architectural styles.

 • Religious sites: Transfiguration Cathedral, Assumption Cathedral, and synagogues reflected Odesa's multi-religious past.

-• Memorial sites: Monuments to Duke de Richelieu, Alexander Pushkin, and the Unknown Sailor dot the city.
+• Memorial locations: Monuments to Duke de Richelieu, Alexander Pushkin, and the Unknown Sailor dot the city.

-• Archaeological sites: Limited within the city itself, finds are in the Archaeological Museum.
+• Archaeological sites: Limited within the city itself, finds are located in the Archaeological Museum.

 Historical Sites: Current Status & Danger